How to get there & Getting around...

 Eros (Windhoek) |

-By Air - Namibia is directly accessible by regular international flights from Europe and neighbouring countries via connecting flights from Johannesburg & Cape Town.
+By Air - Namibia is directly accessible by regular international flights from Europe and neighbouring countries via connecting flights from Luanda, Johannesburg and Cape Town.
 Towns and lodges are linked internally by scheduled or charter flights serviced via Fly Namibia on direct routes from Windhoek.

-Major Airlines that offer scheduled flights to Namibia
+Major Airlines that offer scheduled flights to Namibia: Fly Namibia, Ethiopian Airlines, Airlink South Africa, TAAG Angola Airlines

 A two-wheel drive vehicle is adequate for a self-drive holiday; but we recommend a vehicle with high ground clearance.
 The country has a well-established road network, of which some 5 450 km is tarred and 37 000 km consists of gravel and earth roads, providing access to the majority of towns, parks, nature reserves and tourist attractions in the country.
 Road conditions are good and well signposted.
 Two major development projects, the Trans-Caprivi Highway and the Trans-Kalahari Highway, provide access to Botswana, Zambia, Zimbabwe and South Africa and link Namibia with other Southern African Development Community (SADC) countries for trade, travel and communication.

-There are frequent flights from Johannesburg & Cape Town to Windhoek and Walvis Bay.
+There are frequent flights from Johannesburg and Cape Town to Windhoek and Walvis Bay.
 Regular flights also operate between Windhoek and Swakopmund.
 Scheduled flights from Maun and Victoria Falls to Windhoek are also available.
+TAAG operates return flights from Luanda to Windhoek.

 A light aircraft shuttle flights are available into the Sossusvlei and Etosha areas, but most areas necessitate a private charter from Windhoek.
 These charter flights are relatively costly but save time for the busy traveller.
 See our selection of Fly-In Safaris.